halherta/Analog03/common_collector_amplifiers.md

 ## Module 6: Introduction to Common Collector Configuration

-### Lesson 6.1: What is an Emitter Follower?
+### Lesson 6.1: What is a Common Collector?

 **Learning Objectives:**
-- Understand the common collector configuration
+- Understand the common collector (emitter follower) configuration
 - Compare with common emitter amplifiers
 - Learn typical applications